taehyounpark/queryosity/docs/features/column/column.md

 ```

 1. Constants of arbitrary data type can be declared by providing their value.
 The type must be *CopyConstructable*.
-2. Binary and unary operations between the underlying data types can be used.
+2. Binary and unary actions between the underlying data types can be used.
 Self-assignment operators (e.g. `+=`) are not suppported.

 !!! info
-    Reminder that these operations are *lazy*, and have not been performed on any particular entry or values.
+    Reminder that these actions are *lazy*, and have not been performed on any particular entry or values.

 ### Callable expressions.